Questions and answers about Karex

 Questions and answers about Kinder Karex

-Numerous studies prove its efficacy: Hydroxyapatite repairs enamel every time the teeth are brushed, minimises the build-up of bacteria and thus provides effective protection against caries.
+Numerous studies have confirmed the efficacy of hydroxyapatite: This substance repairs enamel every time the teeth are brushed, minimises the build-up of bacteria and thus provides effective protection against caries.

 Kinder Karex is suitable for babies as soon as the first tooth appears.
 The toothlike active ingredient hydroxyapatite also makes the toothpaste suitable for children from the age of 0 who are not yet able to spit out toothpaste properly.
 Infants, children and adolescents can use Kinder Karex to effectively protect their teeth from caries.
 The taste was chosen by children for children.

 Around 97% of our enamel and about 70% of our dentine are made of hydroxyapatite.
 Enamel forms a protective outer layer for our teeth.
 Bacteria adhere to the enamel, producing harmful acids with the help of sugar from our food.
 These acids dissolve the enamel, resulting in caries.

 Kinder Karex toothpaste contains the toothlike active ingredient hydroxyapatite, which adheres to the tooth during brushing.
 Brushing the teeth every day with the active ingredient hydroxyapatite can repair even small defects in the enamel and a protective layer is formed on the tooth.
 This protective layer makes it harder for bacteria to adhere to the teeth.
 Kinder Karex with hydroxyapatite thus offers effective protection against caries.

 Kinder Karex toothpaste is also suitable for electric toothbrushes.
 Kinder Karex toothpaste is easy to dispense and can also be used on smaller toothbrush heads.